javeds99/GameCo/README.md

 <ins>**Summary:**<ins/>

+GameCo's sales have been falling drastically since 2009.
 The most valuable markets are North America and Europe.
+The data suggests that genres perform differently in each region.
+It would be in GameCo's best interest to develop popular games, as well as cater to each region.